 The best way to keep small pets safe is to stay with them at all times, offer cover for outdoor pets to run to, exercise pets together and feed pets indoors.
 The Spruce has useful tips on how to keep pets safe from birds of prey.
 In the USA, they have more issues, as there are much larger birds of prey and open land.
 There are inventions that people can put on the back of dogs to stop talons digging in, but they have mixed reviews, as some dogs find them uncomfortable, and they don’t protect the head.

-- Queen of the Sky is a compact little book, telling the amazing story of a peregrine falcon rescued from the sea, off the remote coast of North Wales.
+Queen of the Sky is a compact little book (above are matching cards), telling the amazing story of a peregrine falcon rescued from the sea, off the remote coast of North Wales.
 Jackie Morris (illustrator) tells the story of how her friend Ffion Rees nursed the falcon back to life, and back to the wild.
 And the bond which grew between the two.

-- The Peregrine (also as an audio book) is an extraordinary piece of nature writing, first published in 1967.
+They mostly live on wading ducks and pigeons, and often hunt the East Coast marshland.
+A classic book observing these books on the flat marshes of the Essex coast is The Peregrine (also as an audio book), first published in 1967.
 Ted Hughes cited it as one of the most important books on nature writing ever.
-Set on the flat marshes of the Essex coast, JA Baker spent long winters looking and writing of these winged visitors from the uplands, that spend winter hunting huge flocks of pigeons and waders, that share their desolate landscape.
+JA Baker spent long winters looking and writing of these winged visitors from the uplands, that spend winter hunting huge flocks of pigeons and waders, that share their desolate landscape.
 Republished to celebrate the 50th anniversary of its first publication, the new version features an afterword by one of the book’s great admirers, Robert Macfarlane.